beruti/beruti.github.io/README.md

 OR block removing - character falls down into a hole - quickest time - blocks are being generated all the time - how to check when they reach the bottom of page though?

+OR Shah of Blah and have to collect the words

 I am going to make a game about Aladdin and his magic carpet.
 There will be a backdrop of an arabian desert - hopefully taken from the Sega Game itself.